Lynwood, California: Government and infrastructure

 The Long Beach Freeway (I-710) and Century Freeway (I-105) run through the city.
-The C Line of the Los Angeles Metro also runs through the city, in the median of I-105, and serves the city at Long Beach Boulevard station.
+The C Line of the Los Angeles Metro runs through the city, in the median of I-105, and serves the city at Lynwood station.

 Fire protection in Lynwood is provided by the Los Angeles County Fire Department.
 The LACFD operates Station #147 at 3161 East Imperial Highway and Station #148 at 4262 Martin Luther King Jr. Boulevard, both in Lynwood, as a part of Battalion 13 The Los Angeles County Sheriff's Department (LASD) operates the Century Station in Lynwood.
 The Los Angeles County Department of Health Services operates the South Health Center in Watts, Los Angeles, serving Lynwood.